benny-dreamly/mow/docs/network protocol.md

 * [SetReply](#SetReply)

 ### RoomInfo
-Sent to clients when they connect to an MultiworldGG server.
+Sent to clients when they connect to a MultiworldGG server.
 #### Arguments
 | Name                  | Type                                          | Notes                                                                                                                                                                                                                                 |
 |-----------------------|-----------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|